 Finally, you get the chance to develop a professional network that serves you in many ways.
 In case you are unaware, people in our industry talk.
 I can now reach into the USPS at levels I once only dreamed of.
 I have had the opportunity to discuss job opportunities while out in the industry, which have led to actual career changes that would never have come my way without the executive support in my career.
 These people know people, and as they pursue career changes, they leave holes you can fill, or they may call and ask if you want to follow them to their new organization.
 The mail industry just keeps getting better the more you put into it.
 Sharing your passion and knowledge is a powerful thing.
 Knowing how to communicate to your executive management in ways they value will provide you the great career, professional rewards, and personal fulfillment we all seek.

-Mark Rheaume serves as a Postal Solution Architect at Novitex Enterprise Solutions.
-He has over 30 years of experience developing, designing and implementing mailing solutions for the companies he has worked for.
-Mark is and has been active in several postal industry associations, such as MTAC, Idealliance, NPOA, PCC, MSMA, and Printing Industries of America.
-He can be contacted at www.novitex.com for more information.Visit
+Mark Rheaume is a Services Engineer, Enterprise Services Sales Engineering, at Ricoh USA, Inc. He has over 35 years of industry experience developing, designing, and implementing solutions.
+Mark is and has been an active member in several postal industry associations as a board member, speaker, and writer.
+These associations include: MTAC, Idealliance, NPOA, PCC, MSMA, Mailcom, NPF, and Printing Industries of Minnesota.
+He can be contacted at Mark.Rheaume@ricoh-usa.com.